mamedev/mame/docs/source/commandline/commandline-all.rst

 		- <mymame>.ini   (i.e. if MAME was renamed mame060.exe, MAME parses mame060.ini here)
 		- debug.ini      (if the debugger is enabled)
 		- <driver>.ini   (based on the source filename of the driver)
-		- vertical.ini   (for games with vertical monitor orientation)
+		- vertical.ini   (for systems with vertical monitor orientation)
-		- horizont.ini   (for games with horizontal monitor orientation)
+		- horizont.ini   (for systems with horizontal monitor orientation)
-		- arcade.ini     (for games in source added with GAME() macro)
+		- arcade.ini     (for systems in source added with GAME() macro)
-		- console.ini    (for games in source added with CONS() macro)
+		- console.ini    (for systems in source added with CONS() macro)
-		- computer.ini   (for games in source added with COMP() macro)
+		- computer.ini   (for systems in source added with COMP() macro)
-		- othersys.ini   (for games in source added with SYST() macro)
+		- othersys.ini   (for systems in source added with SYST() macro)
-		- vector.ini     (for vector games only)
+		- vector.ini     (for vector systems only)
 		- <parent>.ini   (for clones only, may be called recursively)
 		- <gamename>.ini

         (See :ref:`advanced-multi-CFG` for further details)

 	The settings in the later INIs override those in the earlier INIs.
-	So, for example, if you wanted to disable overlay effects in the vector games, you can create a vector.ini with the "effect none" line in it, and it will override whatever effect value you have in your mame.ini.
+	So, for example, if you wanted to disable overlay effects in the vector systems, you can create a vector.ini with the "effect none" line in it, and it will override whatever effect value you have in your mame.ini.
 The default is ON (*-readconfig*).